 The competitions also benefit students’ confidence, public speaking abilities, and development of critical thought which are useful skills irrespective of career choice.

-As for perspective participants, I urge schools to give all students this opportunity because it’s an experience that can be beneficial for any student.
-Furthermore, I recommend that schools reach out to local solicitors and barrister chambers to help guide students through the preparation phase should you not be paired with someone by Young Citizens.
+As for prospective participants, I urge schools to give all students this opportunity because it’s an experience that can be beneficial for any student.
 The hands-on experience that the competition offers is an amazing opportunity to work with legal professionals and this was what I cherished most.

-Connecting with working barristers and solicitors gives students a unique view into these prospective careers, and even now I use the advice shared by the barristers I met when I participated in the completion all those years ago.
+Connecting with working advocates and barristers gives students a unique view into these prospective careers, and even now I use the advice shared by the advocates I met when I participated in the completion all those years ago.

-All of the court and teaching staff make the Magistrates Court Mock Trial and the Bar Mock Trial competitions as authentic an experience as possible.
+Everyone involved from court staff to legal professionals and magistrates who volunteer their time make the Magistrates Court Mock Trial and the Bar Mock Trial competitions as authentic an experience as possible.
 Everyone is there because they want to be, which makes for an extremely exciting and rewarding atmosphere!

 While studying for his Law degree at Cambridge University, Adam became President of the King’s College Law Society (2018/19).
 Since graduating Adam has joined Kirkland & Ellis LLP as Trainee Solicitor.
 Adam is also committed to helping black African and Caribbean students and students of mixed race with black African and Caribbean heritage increase their chances of getting into the Universities of Oxford or Cambridge, as a Mentor at Target Oxbridge.